turbot/steampipe-plugin-aws/docs/tables/aws_iam_role.md

 ```

 ### Verify the Trust policy of Role has validation conditions when used with GitHub Actions
-This SQL query aims to evaluate AWS IAM roles to ascertain if they possess particular validation conditions when invoked via GitHub Actions.
+Use this query to evaluate AWS IAM roles and ascertain if they include validation conditions when invoked via GitHub Actions.
 Specifically, it checks for the presence of conditions related to the token.actions.githubusercontent.com domain within the trust policy of the role.
 If such conditions exist, it will label the role as 'ok'; otherwise, it will be labeled as 'alarm'.
 Additionally, the query provides a reason for the assigned status based on whether the condition check exists or is missing.

 ```sql
 select